 Figure 3.1 Trend of devices vs people (Barrett, 2012)

-A shown above, a recent research from Philip N. Howard has demonstrated this trend.
+As shown above, a recent research from Philip N. Howard has demonstrated this trend.
 Between 2011 and 2015 the connected device has experienced an exponential growth.

 The concept of IoT is not only a simple extension of Internet.
 It introduces a way to make physical devices become available in the virtual world.
-In order to make real object become a "thing" on the internet.
-According to Dr. John Barrett (Barrett, 2012), there are several essential steps to convert an ordinary object in daily life into a smart object in IoT.
+In order to make real object become a "thing" on the internet, according to Dr. John Barrett (Barrett, 2012), there are several essential steps to convert an ordinary object in daily life into a smart object in IoT.

 First, a unique identifier to tag a thing.
 Every asset in the IoT has a tag to uniquely identify itself.
 In this context.
 IPv6 is the solution for the first step because of its huge volume.
 Besides IPv6, IPv4 and MAC are also widely being used.
-However, IPv4 has a big limitation of its capacity.
-With 32-bits space, IPv4 has 4,294,967,296 addresses which will be used up soon.
+However, IPv4 has a big(serious,fatal etc) limitation of its capacity.
+With 32-bits space, IPv4 has only 4,294,967,296 addresses which will be used up soon.
 In contrast, the IPv6 has 128-bits space available.
 Similarly, the MAC address is designed to identify a network interface on the physical network level. it adopts 48-bits address space which is better than IPv4.
 However, the capacity of MAC is still not enough to tag all objects on earth.
 Therefore, IPv6 is the best solution we have.

 Second, the ability to communicate.
-In order to communicate with the internet, smart object or called things in IoT must implement a way to communicate.
-Therefore, different transmission medium needs different communication mechanism.
-Today, we mainly use microwave and twisted-pair as the front end medium.
+In order to communicate with the internet, smart objects or called things in IoT must implement a way to communicate.
+Therefore, different transmission media need different communication mechanisms.
+Today, we mainly use microwave and twisted-pair as the front end media.

 Third, give object senses.
 In the real world, an object can be identified by smell, feeling, color and so on.
-It is also true in the digital world. by collect different data of an object, people can know changes of an object or its surrounding environment.
-Therefore, people need to implement different kinds of sensors to an object to make it become "smart".
-By implement sensors, we get desired data of an object to share on the internet.
+It is also true in the digital world.
+By collecting different data of an object, people can know changes of an object or its surrounding environment.
+Therefore, people need to implement different kinds of sensors on an object to make it become "smart".
+By implementing sensors, we acquire desired data of an object to share on the internet.

 Fourth, a controller at remote side.
-Since we can get data from sensors and deliver it to a remote object through the internet, the remote side may have requirements to modify some values of a smart object through Internet.
-Therefore, people need a remote controller to achieve remote control.
+Since we can get data from sensors and deliver them to a remote object through the internet, the remote side may have requirements to modify some values of a smart object through Internet.
+Therefore, people need a remote controller to achieve the remote control.